coffee2code/blog-time/readme.txt

 This is most useful to see the server/blog time to judge when a time sensitive post, comment, or action would be dated by the blog (i.e. such as monitoring for when to close comments on a contest post, or just accounting for the server being hosted in a different timezone).
 Or, when used statically as a timestamp and not a clock, it can indicate/preserve when the page was loaded.

+Thanks to <a href="https://momentjs.com/">Moment.js</a> for the JavaScript date handling library.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/blog-time/) | [Plugin Directory Page](https://wordpress.org/plugins/blog-time/) | [Author Homepage](http://coffee2code.com)